Writing Bazel rules: simple binary rule

 )

-Note that all rules support a set of common attributes like name, visibility, and tags.
+Note that all rules automatically support a set of common attributes like name, visibility, and tags.
 These don't need to be declared explicitly.

 Implementing go_binary